Merchandising

 It has been proven that having fresh fruits and vegetables in the store attracts more customers and increases the size of the basket.
 Such stores gain a competitive advantage over online stores because customers are more accustomed to buying fresh goods in a physical store.
 In addition, many buyers doubt the quality of ordered products in online stores.

 1. Check the fruit and vegetable display cases several times a day.
 The layout should look as fresh as possible.
 Monitor display cases regularly, especially during peak hours, and keep them clean.
-Make sure that there are no wilted leaves, beaten fruits, or vegetables on the shelves.
+Ensure no wilted leaves, beaten fruits, or vegetables are on the shelves.

 3. Create ready-made combinations of products.
 Such as placing nearby the ingredients for making a particular salad.
-Create the author's ideas for cooking and talk about them in your layout.
+Create the author's cooking ideas and discuss them in your layout.
 In addition, you can place a monitor with original video recipes for various meals.

 4. Don't forget the gold shelves and place the products in sight, i.e. at the eye level of the customers.
-Your main task is to make it convenient for your customers not only to find the product but also to be able to easily get the item from the shelf and put it in the basket.
+Your main task is to make it convenient for your customers to find the product, easily get the item from the shelf, and put it in the basket.

 How to Boost Your Grocery Store Sales?